6 Months postpartum and I’m back in my Crossfit box on a regular basis (praise the lord!).

 I spent the second half of pregnancy adjusting workouts and creating what eventually turned out to be The Pregnant Athlete, a pregnancy workout program I co-wrote with Brianna Battles.
 (If you’re pregnant, you love Crossfit, and you love weights, you’ll dig this).

-After my 3rd, Liv, was born, I completed Rebuild, my 8 week postpartum program.
+After my 3rd, Liv, was born, I completed The Postpartum Athlete, an 8 week postpartum program.
 I started by introducing rehab type movements and gradually progressed back to a barbell and a little bit of intensity.
 It was perfect for that early stage.

 Workout #1 started at 4 weeks postpartum, after I had been in for an assessment with my pelvic floor PT and she cleared me to begin exercise again.
 That clearance was not a “hey, go do whatever you want” it was permission to do some basic foundational movements which were shockingly difficult.